top of page

 So just before 11, we explained that we would take two minutes to say thank you to people who had done something kind for us, a bit like our grown-ups do kind things for us.
 There was two minutes of bubbles with no music, and the 50 plus people in the room were astonishingly quiet.
 As each bubble popped I thought about lives given up so that we can come to these beautifully diverse sessions with so many backgrounds and nationalities represented at each one.

-The little ones ranging from 0-5 watched the bubbles quietly.
-They didn't need lots of words, or to understand the way adults do.
 How often I'm reminded in these sessions that music and community are powerful beyond anything else I know.
 They understood a room full of hushed and thoughtful adults saying thank you.
 They understood something about the lone haunting trumpet in The Last Post, and they understood our session about remembering.

 And the hope is that in remembering, we don't make the same mistakes again.
 And again.